 Diana Blom, Brendan Smyly and John Encarnacao

-Teaching approaches: Performance practice
+Teaching approaches: performance practice

-Group teaching in music performance.
+8. Implementing group teaching in music performance

 John Encarnacao, Brendan Smyly and Monica Brooks

-Performativity and interactivity: Pre-paradigmatic performance.
+11. Performativity and interactivity: pre-paradigmatic performance

 Ian Stevenson, John Encarnacao and Eleanor McPhee